 After 6 months of false alarms, missed opportunities and cloudy nights The Aurora Borealis (Northern Lights) made a spectacular comeback at Whitby.
 Although I had seen them in Scotland in October, they had been absent at Whitby since the 3rd September 2016

 I had been out most of the afternoon on one of my walks around Whitby.
 I was tired and hungry, but the Aurora App on my phone sent an Amber Alert Warning.My first thought was to check the online stats.

 After advice from various people involved in Aurora and Space Weather prediction, I no longer take too much notice of the wing Model KP stats.
 I navigated to various predictions methods I was told to trust.

 Needless to say, they showed nothing, so I settled down for a night at home editing photographs and then an early night.

-After a while, my good mate Mike Marshal rang me and said he was in Sandsend Car Park and getting some colours through on his camera. he said he couldn’t see anything with the naked eye but was seeing strong green in his photos.
+After a while, my good mate Mike Marshall rang me and said he was in Sandsend Car Park and getting some colours through on his camera.
+He said he couldn’t see anything with the naked eye but was seeing strong green in his photos.

 I didnt need to hear much more.
 I got well wrapped up (Aurora nights are usually long nights) and headed to Sandsend to meet with Mike.